MCPCapital/HarmonizeProject/README.md

 Harmonize Project (formerly known as Harmonize Hue) has no affiliation with Signify or Philips Hue.
 Hue and Philips Hue are trademarks of Signify.

 # New Features
+* v1.3: Added multicast DNS discovery for detecting bridge
-* Latency now optimized for a single light source centered behind display (use the -s argument at the command prompt to enable)
+* v1.2: Latency now optimized for a single light source centered behind display (use the -s argument at the command prompt to enable)

 # Features
 * Light color and intensity changes based on pixels in its relative set location